HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 - Explore lighter edge versions for real-time in-home integration

 The dataset and model will be released to promote open research and reproducibility.

+## 9. Main Contributors

+This work was conducted by a research team from the University of Western Australia (UWA).

+### Lead Contributors
+- **Haitian Wang** – Lead researcher and project coordinator.
+Designed the sensor selection framework and supervised overall system integration.
+- **Yiren Wang** – Developed the multimodal dataset, led the implementation of the CNN-BiLSTM-Attention pipeline, and conducted extensive experimentation and evaluation.

 ---